-You probably know that a mechanics lien is a security interest in real property for those that have supplied materials or labor to improve the property, and that their purpose is to secure payment for such labor and materials.
-However, you may not know that a mechanics lien expires 90 days after recording claim of lien.
+You probably know that a mechanic’s lien is a security interest in real property for those that have supplied materials or labor to improve the property, and that their purpose is to secure payment for such labor and materials.
+However, you may not know that a mechanic’s lien expires 90 days after recording claim of lien.

 For real property owners, this means that if after 90 days, the contractor has not commenced action to enforce the lien, the owner may petition the court for an order to release the property from the lien.
 (Cal.
 Civil Code § 8480.)

 To be clear, this does not mean that the contractor is left without a remedy against the property owner – the contractor may still file suit to recover the monies owed.
-However, after the expiration of the mechanics lien, the contractor no longer has a security interest in the property and cannot foreclose on the same.
+However, after the expiration of the mechanic’s lien, the contractor no longer has a security interest in the property and cannot foreclose on the same.

-If you are a contractor or subcontractor, do not sleep on your rights – once a mechanics lien is recorded, you have 90 days to enforce it.
+If you are a contractor or subcontractor, do not sleep on your rights – once a mechanic’s lien is recorded, you have 90 days to enforce it.
 If you are a property owner with a mechanics lien filed against your property, watch the clock – after 90 days, you can petition the court to release your property from the lien.